 What can you do to cope with inflation?

-1. Get salary increases as often as you can or continually switch towards higher paying jobs.
+1. Get salary increases or switch towards higher paying jobs as often as you can.

 2. Lessen you expenses and find cheaper alternatives to your costs of living.